-It is inevitable that every organisation will have their share of employee issues.
+Every organization will inevitably have their share of employee issues.

 Rather than waiting for problems to arise, be proactive and have policies and systems in place to deal with any concerns.

-Some of the common employee problems include frequent absenteeism, a lack of punctuality, missed deadlines, mistreatment of others and policy violations.
+Some of the typical employee problems include frequent absenteeism, a lack of punctuality, missed deadlines, mistreatment of others and policy violations.